SafeRL-Lab/Robust-Gymnasium/README.md

 <div style="background-color: #d4edda; border-left: 5px solid #00b894; padding: 10px; border-radius: 4px;">
   <strong style="color: #00b894;">&#x1F4A1; Tip</strong><br>
   Not all environments support all kinds of disruptors (perturbations).
-Please refer to [tasks overview](#environments-and-tasks) for more information.
+Please refer to the above section (Environments and Tasks) for more information.
 </div>